Al-Pivonka/fhir-mapping-example/readme.md

 Within input/ are the following:

 1. fsh/examples -- commented out example of old Resource definitions that is represented within the logical model.
-2. fsh-source-DomainResource -- commented out Domain Resource model.
+2. fsh/fsh-source-DomainResource -- commented out Domain Resource model.
-3. fsh-source-LogicalModel -- Copy of contents within fsh-source-DomainResource yet utilizing Logical and Base representing the same logical model as contained within fsh-source-DomainResource
+3. fsh/fsh-source-LogicalModel -- Copy of contents within fsh-source-DomainResource yet utilizing Logical and Base representing the same logical model as contained within fsh-source-DomainResource

+Within fhirMapping are the following:
+1. logical - now empty
+2. map - contains mapping file
+3. output - empty yet target for mapping output.
+4. source - contains json example generated from original Resource Model.

 Output of run is as follows with errors: